alissawu/alissawu/README.md

 - 👋 Hi, I’m @alissawu
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and artificial intelligence
-- 🌱 I’m currently learning Python and taking Harvard CS50x.
+- 🌱 I’m currently learning Python and C++.
 Let me know if you have any good data analysis study resources!
 - 💞️ I’m looking to collaborate on: maybe a hackathon?
-- 📫 How to reach me: alissa.wu5@gmail.com
+- 📫 How to reach me: LinkedIn at @alissawu (admittedly, I don't have much info there)

 <!---
 alissawu/alissawu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.